How To Calculate Cost of Goods Sold

 Accounting method.
-The IRS requires businesses with inventory must account for it by using the accrual accounting method, with some exceptions for small businesses.
+The IRS requires businesses with inventory must account for it by using the accrual accounting method.

 Inventory cost method.
 You will need will value the cost of your inventory.
 The IRS allows several different methods (FIFO or LIFO, for example), depending on the type of inventory.
 The IRS has detailed rules for which identification method you can use and when you can make changes to your inventory cost method.

 You will also need to gather other information about your inventory:

 - Beginning inventory, the value of all the products, parts, and materials in your inventory at the beginning of the year.
 It must be the same as your ending inventory at the end of the year before.